RSears0314/RSears0314/README.md

 - Hi, My name is Ronnee

-- I mostly use Python, PowerShell, and some JavaScript
+- I mostly use Bash, Python, PowerShell, and some JavaScript.
+Some of the repositories here include no code and are just for network topologies.

-- 💞️ I use coding for work purposes, but also enjoy making musical and math projects
+- I use coding for work purposes, but also enjoy making musical and math projects

 - 📫 My email is Sears0314@gmail.com